im-knots/ea-monorepo/ea-platform/ea-ainu-manager/README.md

 # EA Ainu Manager API Documentation

 ## Overview
-The **EA Ainu Manager** is a RESTful API service that manages users, compute devices, and AI jobs status on the ea platform.
+The **EA Ainu Manager** is a RESTful API service that fetches users, compute devices, and AI jobs status on the ea platform.
 It is the primary driver of the frontend.
-This service allows users to, register compute devices, track compute credits, and receive job status updates
+This service also allows users to, register compute devices, and track compute credits.

 ## Data Model
 The API operates with the following primary entities: